AntonioMrtz/mongodb-python-dev-path/CRUD/Find.md

 db.collection.find({city : {$in : ["CHICAGO"] }})
 ```

-## Lesson 3.
-Finding Documents by Using Comparison Operators
+### Finding Documents by Using Comparison Operators

 * `$gt` - Greater than
 * `$lt` - Less than